Tri-State Collegiate Hockey League: National Tournament

 In the 2016–17 season, Ohio became the first team from the conference to advance to the ACHA Division II National Tournament that is held in March.
 In the 2021–2022 season, the conference sent two teams to the tournament for the first time.
+At the 2024 ACHA Division II National Tournament, Indiana & Miami became the first two teams from the conference to advance to the National Championship as Indiana won the game in Overtime.